RediSearch/RediSearch/docs/Extensions.md

 * **void *privdata**: a pointer to an object set by the extension on initialization time.
 * **RSPayload payload**: A Payload object set either by the query expander or the client.
-* **int GetSlop(RSIndexResult *res)**: A callback method that yields the total minimal distance between the query terms.
+* **int GetSlop(IndexResult *res)**: A callback method that yields the total minimal distance between the query terms.
 This can be used to prefer results where the "slop" is smaller and the terms are nearer to each other.

-### RSIndexResult
+### IndexResult

 This is an object holding the information about the current result in the index, which is an aggregate of all the terms that resulted in the current document being considered a valid result.